FilipeamTeixeira/Rcourse/README.md

 We assume that RStudio has been properly installed, with the latest R version available.

+Start a new project, and copy the .R files included with this repository to its root folder.
+Don't forget to copy as well as the downloaded csv files into a folder named data.

-After downloading the files, please install the Data.Table and Dplyr packages by typing the code mentioned below on your RStudio console.
+After, please install the Data.Table and Dplyr packages by typing the code mentioned below on your RStudio console.

 ```R
 install.packages("data.table")